Sylius/Sylius/bundles/SyliusCartBundle/services.rst

 .. note::

-    A more advanced example of resolver implementation is available `in Sylius Sandbox application on GitHub <https://github.com/Sylius/Sylius-Sandbox/blob/master/src/Sylius/Bundle/SandboxBundle/Resolver/ItemResolver.php>`_.
+    A more advanced example of a resolver implementation is available `in Sylius Sandbox application on GitHub <https://github.com/Sylius/Sylius-Sandbox/blob/master/src/Sylius/Bundle/SandboxBundle/Resolver/ItemResolver.php>`_.